stormchaserroleplaying/heroesinthestorm/Characters/Playbooks/Warrior/index.md

 ### Mule
 Your load limits are higher.
 Light: 5.
 Normal: 7.
 Heavy: 8.

+### Unyielding
+The force of your will keeps you fighting at peak efficiency, even when the odds are against you.
+You may tick your Ability Clock to ignore your highest level of harm on your next roll.

 ### Predator
 You gain **potency** whenever you gather information on a weakness or vulnerability of your enemy during combat.